Mata Mansa Devi Temple, History, Architecture: Panchkula

 History of Mata Mansa Devi Temple

 The temple complex was constructed in three phases, which resulted in three temples.
 The main temple and oldest temple, Shri Mansa Devi Temple, was constructed by Maharaja Gopal Das Singh of Mani Majra during 1811–15.
-The other temple, Patiala Shivalaya Temple or Patiala temple, at a distance of 200 m from Mansa Devi, was constructed by Karam Singh, Maharaja of Patiala, in 1840.
+The other temple, Patiala Shivalaya Temple, or Patiala Temple, at a distance of 200 m from Mansa Devi, was constructed by Karam Singh, Maharaja of Patiala, in 1840.
 The Shiva temple is adorned with 38 panels of wall paintings.

 Neglect after Independence